roboquant avatar

 Creating Orders

-The Policy used during a run is responsible for creating the orders.
+The Trader used during a run is responsible for creating the orders.
 This can be based on the received signals from the Strategy, but can also be done for other reasons (like for example cyclic portfolio re-balancing).

 val orders = mutableListOf<Order>()